Dredegui/Dredegui/README.md

 🔭 I’m currently working on my Master's thesis on black-box observability and testing of distributed systems

+I'm also working on a paper on TEL!

 ## 🌱 Github Stats

 <a href="https://git.io/streak-stats"><img src="https://streak-stats.demolab.com?user=Dredegui&theme=dark" alt="GitHub Streak" /></a>